mokchend/mysfpal-builds/README.md

 THE SOFTWARE.

 # Pre-Requisite
-* [sfdx](https://developer.salesforce.com/tools/sfdxcli) - Working on it to remove this dependency !
+* Global [sfdx](https://developer.salesforce.com/tools/sfdxcli) is no longer required - This dependency has been finally removed :-)
+* Same for global gulp command

 # Introduction
 MySFPal is your toolbox to interact with multiple Salesforce instance from a single application.